The Clear Edge

 Week 1–2: Channel ROI Analysis (Seeing the Real Numbers)

 Before cutting channels, Valentina needed precise data.
 Not gut feel.
 Not “it seems like.”
-Real numbers showing where clients actually came from and what the acquisition cost was.
+She needed real numbers showing where clients actually came from and what the acquisition cost was.

 Week 1: Client Source Audit

-Reviewed every client from the past 12 months (37 total clients)
+She reviewed every client from the past 12 months (37 total clients).

-Tracked: Which channel brought initial contact, time from first touch to close, conversion rate per channel
+She tracked which channel brought initial contact, how long it took from first touch to close, and the conversion rate per channel.

-Created spreadsheet: Client name, source channel, date acquired, contract value
+She created a spreadsheet with client name, source channel, date acquired, and contract value.

 Results: